Find a Doctor

 Learn more about women’s and children resources and view a list of frequently asked questions about having a baby at IU Health Bloomington Hospital.

-At IU Health Bloomington Hospital Women’s Health, specially-trained lactation consultants are board certified and available to breastfeeding mothers—both during and after your hospital stay.
+At IU Health Bloomington Hospital Women’s Health, specially-trained lactation consultants are board certified and available to breastfeeding mothers—both during and after your hospital stay—to provide support and additional information about breastfeeding and pumping breastmilk.
 This is a key component to the hospital's ongoing commitment to enhancing the health of our youngest patients.

 We encourage you to breastfeed.
 Our nurses are experts in the care and feeding of babies and want to provide you with the knowledge and skills you need to feel competent in feeding, no matter what your choice.